 Helga: What was that?
 I was thinking about my hundreds and hundreds of boyfriends.

 In one episode of Family Guy, Lois' brother, Patrick, is revealed to be the fat man serial killer.
-Lois refuses to believe Patrick is the killer, despite the several glaring pieces of evidence that point to Patrick until Lois sees more and more damming evidence piling up and Brian screaming at her to wake up.
+Lois refuses to believe Patrick is the killer, despite the several glaring pieces of evidence that point to Patrick, including a half dead fat guy lying in Patrick's room who outright states that Patrick tried to kill him, until Lois sees more and more damming evidence piling up and Brian screaming at her to wake up.

-In the episode "The Courtship of Stewie's Father", Lois meets with Stewie's preschool teacher and she shows Lois several drawings Stewie made, which show Stewie killing Lois in horrible ways.
+The Griffins, except for the children and Brian, never seem to be aware that Stewie is highly intelligent for a baby his age.
+Everytime he talks they never exactly react to what he says.
+In the episode "The Courtship of Stewie's Father", Lois meets with Stewie's preschool teacher and she shows Lois several drawings Stewie made, which show Stewie killing Lois in various horrible ways.
 The two women then have this exchange regarding the images:

 Teacher: Notice anything unusual in these pictures?
 Lois: You're right, his father isn't in any of them!